iclighthouse/ICDex/docs/ICDexRouter.md

 ```

 Withdraw the token to the specified account.
 Withdrawals can only be made to a DAO address, or to a blackhole address (destruction), not to a private address.
+Withdrawing tokens to the SNS governance canister-id is equivalent to burning tokens.

 ## Function `sys_order`
 ``` motoko no-repl